-116-40.12.
-The law prohibits colleges from denying recognition to a student organization because, among other things, it "determine[] that only persons professing the faith or mission of the group, and comporting themselves in conformity with, are qualified to serve as leaders of the organization."
-N.C.G.S.A. § 116040.12.
-Virginia passed a similar law in 20131.
-Va.
-Code Ann. § 23-9.2:12.
-Kentucky passed a similar law requiring school boards to protect religious and political student groups' leadership and membership selection.
-K.R.S. § 158.183 (3)(c).
+To protect religious student organizations that had been sometimes threatened with exclusion from various public university campuses in North Carolina, the North Carolina General Assembly enacted N.C.G.S.A. §§ 115D-20.1 & 116-40.12.
+The law prohibits colleges from denying recognition to a student organization because, among other things, it "determine[s] that only persons professing the faith or mission of the group, and comporting themselves in conformity with, are qualified to serve as leaders of the organization."
+N.C.G.S.A. § 116-40.12.
+The Virginia General Assembly passed a similar law in 2013, as did the Kentucky Legislature in 2017 and the Louisiana State Legislature in 2018.

-D. State legislation aligns with federal and state nondiscrimination laws that typically protect religious organizations' ability to choose their leadership on the basis of religious belief.
+D. SSB 1099 aligns with federal and state nondiscrimination laws that typically protect religious organizations' ability to choose their leadership on the basis of religious belief.